nodeca/ndoc/README.md

     Optional arguments:
       -h, --help                      Show this help message and exit.
       -v, --version                   Show program's version number and exit.
-      --exclude PATTERN               Glob patterns of filenames to exclude.
-You can use wildcards (?, *, **) in this patterns.
-See [minimatch] module for
+      --exclude PATTERN               Glob patterns of filenames to exclude (you can use wildcards: ?, *, **).
-                                      detailed information.
-      -o PATH, --output PATH          Resulting file(s) location --use PLUGIN                    Use custom plugin
+      -o PATH, --output PATH          Resulting file(s) location.
+      --use PLUGIN                    Load custom plugin.
-      -r RENDERER, --render RENDERER  Documentation renderer
+      -r RENDERER, --render RENDERER  Documentation renderer (html, json).
+More can be added by custom plugins.
       --link-format FORMAT            View sources link format.
 You can use `{file}` and `{line}` and any of `{package.
                                       *}` variables for interpolation.
+DEFAULT:
+                                      `{file}#L{line}`
       -t TEMPLATE, --title TEMPLATE   Documentation title template.
 You can use any of `{package.*}` variables for
                                       interpolation.
+DEFAULT: `{package.name}
+                                      {package.version} API documentation`
       --show-all                      By default `internal` methods/properties
                                       are not shown.
 This trigger makes ndoc show all methods/properties
       --package PACKAGE               Read specified package.json FILE.
+When not specified, read ./package.json if such file
+                                      exists.
       --index FILE                    Index file
       --gh-ribbon URL                 Add "Fork me on GitHub" ribbon with given URL.
 You can use any of `{package.*}`